Tygron/tygron-dashboard/dashboards/hso/README.md

 6. Click **Close**.

 7. Go to **Template** (next to *General*).
-   - At the bottom, choose which objects to attach this template to
+   - At the bottom, choose which objects to link this template to
    - Select the water management areas (areas)

 8. Return to **General** and click **Apply Template**.